 They ducked away from dark hollows and ran from every echoed screech, avoided clusters of soft-looking leaves and climbed carefully over gnarl-knuckled roots.
 And a whiff of fresh breeze told the Boy they were nearly free, nearly there.
 Nearly done.

+The Boy’s wounds were gone.
 Red sat beside him, panting, covered with bracken and blood and pride.

 Went to his knees, and hugged his dog.
 Cried… but not so much.
 These were good things, coming next.